augustawind/ecoscript-js-app/views/index.md

 time.

 If you watch long enough, you'll notice there's one big problem with this world - it's completely unbalanced.
+Often within 5 minutes, all but one species gets wiped out, and that's no fun, nor is it realistic.

 That's where you come in.
-Read [the guide](guide) to learn how you can create a balanced ecosystem by editing simple text files.
+Read [the Ecosystem Editor's Guide](guide) to learn how you can create a balanced ecosystem by editing simple text files.

 The fate of this virtual world is in your hands!